 The benefits of curing onions

 As you can see, properly curing onions means you can enjoy the homegrown harvest all winter long.
 If you want to learn more about how to grow big onions, please visit this article in which I discuss short-day vs long-day onion varieties and how to encourage larger bulbs to develop.
+In addition, this article shares information on when to harvest red onions.

 For more on growing members of the onion family, check out the following articles: